-Meal prep is the most important habit a person can acquire when trying to eat healthier foods.
+Meal prep, or food prep, is one of the most effective tools when trying to eat healthier foods.
 In fact, when someone asks me for weight loss advice preparing meals ahead of time is the first thing we talk about.

 What is weekly meal prep?

 When meals are ready ahead of time you’re not scrambling at dinnertime.
-Imagine the beauty of coming home after a long busy day to dinner ready.
+Imagine the beauty of coming home after a long busy day and dinner is planned and ready.
 It’s wonderful!

 Let’s do a quick recap.
 Meal prep helps us save money, reduces stress, AND is key to losing weight.

 Does that sound good to you?
 It sure does to me.